 Our operating expenses consist of sales and marketing expenses, general and administrative expenses and technology and product development expenses, and include allocations of expenses from Phoenix TV.
 Share-based compensation is included in our operating expenses as they are incurred.
-The increase in operating expenses from 2014 to 2015 was primarily attributable to increased mobile traffic acquisition expenses and provision for bad debt.
-The decrease in operating expenses from 2015 to 2016 was primarily attributable to a decrease in share-based compensation expenses, which was partially offset by an increase in expenses associated with mobile traffic acquisition.
+The decrease in operating expenses from 2015 to 2016 was primarily attributable to a decrease in share-based compensation expenses, which was partially offset by an increase in expenses associated with traffic acquisition.
+The increase in operating expenses from 2016 to 2017 was primarily attributable to increased traffic acquisition expenses and share-based compensation expenses.